 Places to visit near Balsamand Lake: Mehrangarh Fort, Jaswant Thada, Welcom Heritage Lake Place and Mandore Gardens are among the many places to visit in Jodhpur.

-How many of these lakes in Rajasthan have you visited?
+So, what are you waiting for?
+Plan you trip to Rajasthan and visit these beautiful lakes.
+Also, let us know how many of these lakes in Rajasthan have you visited?
 Do you know about any more such lakes of Rajasthan which deserve to be on this list of lakes in Rajasthan?
 We’d love to know!

 Frequently Asked Questions About lakes In Rajasthan